kristiyanstoykov/MusalaSoft-Project/README.md

 The To-Do Web Application is a full-stack project using React.js for the frontend and Java with Spring Boot and MySQL for the backend.
 It allows users to create, read, update, and delete (CRUD operations) their to-do tasks.

 ### Technologies used
-1. Frontend: The frontend of the application is built with React.js, a JavaScript library for building user interfaces.
+ -	Frontend: The frontend of the application is built with React.js, a JavaScript library for building user interfaces.
 It makes use of the React Router library for routing and Axios for making HTTP requests to the backend.
-2. Backend: The backend of the application is built with Spring Boot, a Java-based framework for creating stand-alone, production-grade Spring based Applications.
+ -	Backend: The backend of the application is built with Spring Boot and for authorization Spring Security, a Java-based framework for creating stand-alone, production-grade Spring based Applications.
-3. Database: The application uses a relational database for persisting data.
+ -	Database: The application uses a relational database for persisting data.
 Hibernate, an object-relational mapping (ORM) tool for the Java programming language, is used for mapping an object-oriented domain model to a relational database.
-4. Testing: Unit tests are written with JUnit and Mockito.
+ -	Testing: Unit tests are written with JUnit and Mockito.
 Integration tests are done with the help of Spring Boot Test.

 ### Features
 Authentication:
  - New users can create an account by providing their details including email, username, and password.
  - Existing users can log in using their username and password.
+ - Authentication and authorization is handled by Spring Security, which prohibits accessing secured endpoints without legal JWT token.

 Task Management:
  - Create Task: Users can create a new task with a title and a description.